argschwind/TAPseq/README.md

 # TAPseq
 An R-package to design PCR primers for TAP-seq.
+The **master** branch is used for a submission to Bioconductor.
+Please use the **r_release_3.5** branch to install the package for current R releases.

 ## Installation